-Besides giant sequoias, there is one other special status plant (Pityopus californicus) documented to occur in the proposed conifer replanting area in Redwood Mountain, and there are other plants on the parks special status plant list that are known to occur near the other proposed replanting areas and/or have the potential to occur in replanting areas.
+Besides giant sequoias, there is one other special status plant, California pinefoot (Pityopus californicus), documented to occur in the proposed conifer replanting area in Redwood Mountain, and there are other plants on the parks special status plant list that are known to occur near the other proposed replanting areas and/or have the potential to occur in replanting areas.
 If present, special status plants could be damaged by planting activities or trampling by individual teams of up to 15 individuals traveling to, walking through, or camping near the action area over a period of one to two weeks.
 If planting activities occur outside the blooming season for an annual species, which would limit the ability to detect the presence of a special status species, there is a potential that the planting activity, including the planted seedling itself, would inhibit or prevent establishment of annual species.
-However, due to the severity at which the fires burned, understory special status plants that may have been present within the project areas pre-fire have likely been extirpated due to high severity fire effects and are no longer present in areas where the most extensive foot traffic would occur (e.g., planting areas).